FusRoman/Outfit/README.md

 The crate ships with several **ready-to-run examples** in the [`examples/`](examples) directory.
 They demonstrate end-to-end workflows such as:

-- Reading observations (MPC 80-column, Parquet)
+- Reading observations (MPC 80-column, ADES XML, Parquet)
-- Building a `TrajectorySet`
+- Building a `TrajectorySet` (now via `TrajectoryFile` ingestion helpers)
-- Running Gauss initial orbit determination
+- Running Gauss initial orbit determination (single triplet or full batch)
 - Inspecting and printing orbital elements with RMS statistics

 Run an example directly with Cargo: